Kovidk/Tableau-Manufacturing-And-Employee-Analysis/README.md

 # **Overview**

-This Power BI dashboard synthesizes complex manufacturing and employee performance datasets into actionable insights.
+This Tableau dashboard synthesizes complex manufacturing and employee performance datasets into actionable insights.
 Designed for manufacturing sector analysts, it focuses on enhancing operational efficiency and optimizing human resource allocation.

 **Dashboard Description**